CatalystCode/bedrock-end-to-end-dx/README.md

 Since this is a completely new service, this creates a directory called `proxy-service` in the overall monorepo and scaffolds it out with a `maintainers`, `Bedrockconfig`, and `azure-pipeline.yaml` file.

-Like the previous service, it also creates the SRC->ACR Azure Devops pipeline build step.
+Like the previous service, it also creates the source to Azure Container Registry Azure Devops pipeline build step and release step to update the image in the Fabrikate high level definition.
+However, it checks and notices that the previous service has created all of the other required repos and infrastructure, and so does not need to create them, and finishes.

-TODO: What creates the ACR->HLD image tag release pipeline step?

 ## Building High Level Definition for Workload